samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 Since this tutorial aims to build a complete architecture, which would ordinarily take weeks in a typical enterprise, this tutorial is not short.
 Rather it is meta-tutorial; a guide to following many tutorials in such a way to build a complete application.

+The components have been arbitrarily split between Scala and Python.
+We could easily build the whole thing in either Scala or Python, but we split so that we familiar with having components in different languages.
+In practice we would usually opt for building the entire application in Scala (or Java 8) and only use Python for machine learning libraries that performs well and does not exist in Scala.

 #### Target Audience

 The target audience is any data scientist or engineer that is interested in understanding the complete picture and who wishes to be involved in the leading and architecture of an entire project.
 This would also be useful for data scientists and engineers in startups, where it is assumed a small number of people have to do everything.